jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 There are also two types of Instance Tiers, one for CPU instances, one for GPU.

+(jcloud-pricing)=
 #### Pricing
-Each Instance has a fixed `Credits Per Hour` number, it's an indictor on how many credits will JCloud charge if certain Instance is used.
-For example, if an Executor uses `C3`, it implies that `10` credits will be spent under the operating user account.
+Each Instance has a fixed `Credits Per Hour` number, it's an indicator on how many credits will JCloud charge if certain Instance is used.
+For example, if an Executor uses `C3`, it implies that `10` credits will be spent from the operating user account.
 Other important facts to note:

    - If the Flow is powering other App(s) you create, you would be charged by the App(s), not the underlying Flow.
-   - `Credits Per Hour` are per Executor/Gateway basis, the total `Credits Per Hour` of a Flow is the sum of all the credits each components cost.
+   - `Credits Per Hour` is on an Executor/Gateway basis, the total `Credits Per Hour` of a Flow is the sum of all the credits each components cost.
-   - If shards/replicas are used in Executor/Gateway, same Instance type would be used so `Credits Per Hour` would be multiplied.
+   - If shards/replicas are used in Executor/Gateway, same Instance type would be used, so `Credits Per Hour` would be multiplied.
-     For example, if an Executor uses `C3` and it has two replicas, the `Credits Per Hour` for the Executor would be doubled to `20`.
+     For example, if an Executor uses `C3` and it has two replicas, the `Credits Per Hour` for the Executor would double to `20`.
      The only exception here is when sharding is used, `C1` would be used for the shards head, regardless of what Instance type has been entered for the shared Executor.